Social Media Is Toxic: How to Protect Your Kids from It

 Turn Off Notifications on Your Child’s Phone

 There’s something called the fear of missing out.
 Children think something important might happen on social media, or they are constantly refreshing for updates from a particular person or event.
-Before you know it, they become hooked and don’t take mobile phones out of their hands.
+Before you know it, they become hooked and don’t take their mobile phones out of their hands.

 It will require some self-control from your kids, but try to explain the benefits of turning off notifications.
 That includes eliminating distractions, especially when they are doing homework or are engaged in other activities.
 Most of the time, notifications are about random comments on Facebook, and they are not worth distracting your kid from the current activity.